harshrajdhote/Smartwhiz/README.md

 # Smartwhiz
-Education portal for searching colleges according to need
+Educational portal for searching colleges according to need